How the “feel good” chemical reaction can be a morale boost for the holidays

 STUDY TWO: Stress reduction

 Participants were asked to perform good deeds daily for nine days

-Following the nine day period, stress levels were lowered both by self-report
+Following the nine day period, stress levels were lowered both by self-report and other measures.

 Study performed by University of Sussex’s Mindlab.